 #3 – Practice Yoga Together

-The ABCs of Yoga for Kids Learning Cards are an excellent home and classroom tool.
+The ABCs of Yoga for Kids Learning Cards are an ideal home and classroom tool.

 #4 – Read A Pebble for Your Pocket